nickmcneese/discord-bot/README.md

 Commands include:

-!stonks <user> <+-><nubmer> which assigns an increase or decrease to a user you specify.
+!stonks [user] [+->][number] which assigns an increase or decrease to a user you specify.

-!rating <user> shows the current rating of a user
+!rating [user] shows the current rating of a user

-!currency show your daily currency remaining
+!currency shows your daily currency remaining

 Makes use of mongoDB to store info about the users and also calls a scheduler that updates everyone's currency daily.